 Do you have toilet facilities?

-There are male, female and wheelchair accessible facilities available.
+There are toilet facilities available.

 How long and how often is each session?